opentelekomcloud-docs/scalable-file-service/umn/source/troubleshooting/mounting_a_file_system_times_out.rst

       a. .. _sfs_01_0348__li57046472083:

-         To create a private image based on an existing ECS, see section "Creating an Image" in the *Elastic Cloud Server User Guide*.
+         Create a private image for the server by referring to section "Creating an Image" in the *Elastic Cloud Server User Guide*.

       b.
-Use the private image created in :ref:`3.a <sfs_01_0348__li57046472083>` to create an ECS or change the ECS OS.
-For details, see section "Changing the OS" in the *Elastic Cloud Server User Guide*.
+Use the private image obtained in :ref:`3.a <sfs_01_0348__li57046472083>` to create a server or change the server OS to the created private image by referring to section "Changing the OS" in the *Elastic Cloud Server User Guide*.

    #. .. _sfs_01_0348__li199471275217:

-      Log in to the server and mount the file system again.
+      Log in to the server and remount the file system.